jasonhemann/21FA-CS4400/syllabus.md

 additional support.
 Follow both the general homework guidelines, as well as any special instructions given on the assignment itself.

-We will evaluate your submission under the [following rubric]({{
-site.baseurl }}/assets/images/grading_flowchart.png).
-We provide you a
-test suite for each assignment. *A submission that does not load in Racket and execute the test suite without warning or exception will automatically receive no better than a U.* To avoid this, ensure that sure your submission runs and passes the test suites provide you.
 We allow an unlimited number of submissions per assignment, up to the deadline.

 We will evaluate your work both for correctness and for style.
-The autograder merely ensures that your programs compute the correct answers.
+We provide you an autograder test suite for each assignment.
+This autograder merely ensures that your programs compute the correct answers.
 Our homework problems are as much about _how_ you solve the problems as _that_ you solve them.
 You should use the suggested style